Simulation of satellite and optical link dynamics in a quantum repeater constellation: Satellite-based quantum repeaters

 \subsection{Entanglement swapping scheme}

 To perform a BSM with a qubit pair in the two memories, the confirmation of a successful detection of the corresponding photons with which they share the entanglement must arrive at the central satellite.
-The time that elapses between the storage of a photon in the memory and receiving the confirmation of the detection of its partner is referred to as the round-trip time $t_\upA^\circlearrowleft (t_\upB^\circlearrowleft)$.
-It is twice the time it takes the light to travel the distance between the outer satellite $\upA$ ($\upB$) and the ground station of Alice (Bob) for the DL scenario or the distance between the satellite $\upA$ ($\upB$) and the central satellite for the UL scenario.
+The time that elapses between the storage of a photon in the memory and receiving the confirmation of the arrival of its partner is referred to as the round-trip time $t_\upA^\circlearrowleft (t_\upB^\circlearrowleft)$.
+In the DL scenario, the ground station needs to confirm any successfully received photon to the central satellite.
+Due to the large distances, there is usually no direct line-of-sight between them.
+Therefore, the ground station sends the classical confirmation signal to the corresponding outer satellite, which relays it to the central satellite.
+The round-trip time is given by the difference of the photon arrivals at the ground station and the central satellite plus the time it takes the classical confirmation signal to arrive back at the central satellite.
+Therefore, we have

+Here, $t_\GS$ and $t_\sat$ are the travel times of the signals between the outer satellite and the ground station, and between the outer satellite and the central satellite, respectively, as indicated in \cref{QR_Architecture} for the corresponding party (Alice or Bob).
+In contrast, in the UL scenario, the confirmation signal is transmitted from the outer satellite to the central satellite.
+Here, the round-trip time is given by the time it takes the entangled photon from the central satellite to reach the outer satellite plus the time it takes the classical confirmation signal to be sent back to the central satellite, thus

+Furthermore, additional processing times may occur at each node, which we consider negligible compared to the round-trip times and do not take into account in this work.

 Due to decoherence process, the quantum information stored in the quantum memories deteriorates over time.
 Therefore, a finite storage cutoff time $t_\upA^\upc (t_\upB^\upc)$ is introduced and only the quantum states that have been stored in memory $\upA$ ($\upB$) for a time no longer than $t_\upA^\upc (t_\upB^\upc)$ are used for the BSM in the central satellite.
 If multiple photons are stored within one memory before the BSM partner is registered in the other memory, the most recent one will be used for the BSM, as soon as the corresponding heralding signals arrive.
 In this work, we assume that the photons that had arrived before the ones employed in the BSM will be cleared from the memories.